SBNSoftware/SBNSoftware.github.io/GPVM_migration.md

 - icarusgpvm-test-al9.fnal.gov
 - sbndgpvm-test-al9.fnal.gov

-rispectively for ICARUS and SBND.
+respectively for ICARUS and SBND.

 As part of the migration to EL9 build nodes will be upgraded.
 SBND is getting the new build node sbndbuild03 installed with EL9.